meditationstuff/protocol_1/index.md

 So---systematically reaching for feelings[(tm)]/emotions[(tm)] [, and hopes/wishes---outside the scope of this thread,] in concert w a few different ppl (for whom I'm grateful for in prompting me thinking abt this) has been vry interesting so far.
 23/23

 [<a href="#121ah">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

+# <span id="121b"></span> social honor(?) versus eternal soul theory of mind/identity (stub):

+This section is a stub.

+Notes:

+"The eternal soul theory of mind/identity holds a lot of trauma in place"

+A few of these sections are sort of "less clear" in some ways than the main practices.
+Those are sort of "noncanonical" in some sense.
+I’m not sure how to slice and dice all this yet

+[<a href="#121bh">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

 # <span id="122"></span> lists and more: